hpc4you/hpc4you.github.io/index.md

 - Resources Admin Portal, powered by ColdFront, --> for HPC Administrator
 - HPC User Portal, powered by Open OnDemand, --> for HPC User.
 You can play with Linux Desktop in the Web.

-In a word, v3.0, focus on HPC via Web.
+In a word, v3.0 features parallel computing cluster with web front-end.

 [Click for Demo](https://space.bilibili.com/470332016/channel/collectiondetail?sid=891314)🔗.